miniluz/nixos-config/hosts/home-server/README.md

    - MoviesDVDR
    - Book and audiobook indexes!
    - Lat-Team (Maybe, it's private)
-4. Go into Jellyfin, set up the account and add the media folders.
+7. Go into Jellyfin, set up the account and add the media folders.
-5. Go into Jellyseer and set up the integration with Jellyfin and the ARRs.
+8. Go into Jellyseer and set up the integration with Jellyfin and the ARRs.
-6. Go into Audiobookshelf, set up the account and add the media folder.
+9. Go into Audiobookshelf, set up the account and add the media folder.

+### Radarr

+Set up a custom quality profile called HD that includes Bluray-1080p, WEB 1080p and Bluray-720p in that order.
+Insert its API key into the host secret `recyclarr-keys.age` as `RADARR_API_KEY=`.

 ### Readarr